inferno986return/IT-technician-book/bookplan.md

 * Ethernet printing
 * Types of printer (old CompTIA syllabus went crazy with printer types): inkjet, laser and thermal
 * Simplex and duplex printing
+* US letter paper size
 * A paper sizes - A3, A4 - use the cool Fibonnaci-style diagram
+* B paper sizes -
+* Note: Both A and B paper sizes use the Lichtenberg ratio (not the Golden ratio as Persona 5 incorrectly states)
 * CUPS and SMB printing

 ## Scanning chapter